sleepingsaint/password_manager/README.md

-# Password Manager
+# :lock: Password Manager

 ## Why Password Manager

-  * Rather than using one or two passwords you can think of, to use over every website you visit, makes you vulnerable, since it's easy to hack you once the hacker got hold of that password.
+  * Rather than using one or two passwords you can think of, to use over every website you visit, makes you vulnerable, since it's easy to hack you once the hacker get hold of that password.
-  * So, it better to use a strong, random password, and having so many random passwords, makes it difficult to remember them all.
-It's better to have a password manager like this to manage all your passwords locally.
+  * So, it better to use a strong, random password and having so many random passwords, makes it difficult to remember them all.
+It's better to have a password manager like this to manage all your passwords efiiciently.
   * This password manager provides all the features of creating random passwords and storing them securely with powerful encryption.

 ## Command Line Password Manager for linux, windows, python script